telefonicaid/iotagent-node-lib/README.md

 * 200 OK if successful, with no payload.
 * 404 NOT FOUND if the device was not found in the database.
 * 500 SERVER ERROR if there was any error not contemplated above.

+## <a name="configurationapi"/> Configuration API
+For some services, there will be no need to provision individual devices, but it will make more sense to provision different device groups, each of one mapped to a different type of entity in the context broker.
+How the type of entity is assigned to a device will depend on the Southbound technology (e.g.: path, port, APIKey...).
+Once the device has an assigned type, its configuration values can be extracted from those of the type.

+The IoT Agents provide two means to define those device groups:
+* Static **Type Configuration**: configuring the `ngsi.types` property in the `config.js` file.
+* Dinamic **Configuration API**: making use of the API URLS in the configuration URI, `/iot/agent/:agentName/services`.

+Both approaches are better described in the sections bellow.

+### Configuration API

+### Type Configuration
+The IoT Agent can be configured to expect certain kinds of devices, with preconfigured sets of attributes, service information, security information and other attributes.
+The `types` attribute of the configuration is a map, where the key is the type name and the value is an object containing all the type information.
+Each type can has the following information configured:

+* service: service of the devices of this type.
+* subservice: subservice of the devices of this type.
+* active: list of active attributes of the device.
+For each attribute, its `name` and `type` must be provided.
+* lazy: list of lazy attributes of the device.
+For each attribute, its `name` and `type` must be provided.
+* commands: list of commands attributes of the device.
+For each attribute, its `name` and `type` must be provided.
+* internalAttributes: optional section with free format, to allow specific IoT Agents to store information along with the devices in the Device Registry.
+* trust: trust token to use for secured access to the Context Broker for this type of devices (optional; only needed for secured scenarios).
+* contextBroker: Context Broker connection information.
+This options can be used to override the global ones for specific types of devices.

 ## <a name="securedaccess"/> Secured access to the Context Broker
 For access to instances of the Context Broker secured with a [PEP Proxy](https://github.com/telefonicaid/fiware-orion-pep), an authentication mechanism based in Keystone Trust tokens is provided.
 A Trust token is a long-term token that can be issued by any user to give another user permissions to impersonate him with a given role in a given project.